 |You should be sure to place traps in chokepoints around the area when your team is attempting an important objective such as Dragon or Baron.
 If the enemy team show up they'll have a tough time navigating around them during the fight.
 If an enemy gets stunned by an ally, you can place a trap right on top of them to chain your CC.
 Also use these to block off the path of enemies who are chasing you or your allies.|||||

 It's very important to keep in mind that these traps give a very brief period of vision when you place them down.
 This means that you can and should use these to check for enemies in unsafe brush or over walls.

 Despite the misleading description the most important part of this skill is actually the recoil.
-This skill is Caitlyn's escape and it works basically the same as Flash, although unlike Flash it does have a short cast time during which you are still vulnerable.
-Use it to escape, chase and cross walls by aiming in the opposite direction to where you want to go.
+This skill is Caitlyn's escape and it works basically the same as Flash, although unlike Flash it does have a short cast time during which you are still vulnerable - be careful with champions like Blitzcrank or Thresh who can easily interrupt it and leave you in big trouble.
+Use it to escape and cross walls by aiming in the opposite direction to where you want to go, and more rarely to chase down a low health enemy for the kill.
 Remember if you are being chased hitting the net will apply a significant slow on one enemy.